Information Research is published by the University of Borås, Allégatan 1, Borås 501 90, Sweden.

 - Dr. Franjo Pehar, Assistant Professor, Department of Information Sciences, University of Zadar, Croatia.
 Home page.

-- Dr. Ola Pilerot, Docent, Senior Lecturer, Swedish School of Library and Information Science, University of Borås, Sweden.
+- Dr. Ola Pilerot, Professor, Swedish School of Library and Information Science, University of Borås, Sweden.
 Home page.

-- Dr. Aleš Popovič, Professor, School of Economics and Business, University of Ljubljana, Slovenia.
-Home page
+- Dr. Aleš Popovič, Professor, NEOMA Business School, Rouen, France Home page

 - Dr. Jaya Raju, Professor and Head, Department of Knowledge & Information Stewardship, University of Cape Town, South Africa.
 Home page